Home

 Compatibility

 Adobe Audition includes a Click/Pop Eliminator.
-Why would I want to use ClickFix instead?
+Why should I use ClickFix instead?

 Does ClickFix work with Cool Edit 96?